opensearch-project/project-website/_posts/2023-07-10-semantic-search-performance.md

 This explains why we were able to drop the number of cores from 48 to 16 (Configuration B compared with Configuration C) without taking a performance hit on queries per second.

 Note that our recommendations are in terms of the number of cores.
 It is up to you decide how to split the cores.
 You can choose one ML node with $$c$$ cores or $$k$$ ML nodes with $$c/k$$ cores — the calculation remains the same.
-Also, keep in mind that the above calculation works, given that the inference call to ML Model is long polling.
-If the k-NN search latency in the Neural Search plugin becomes long polling, then you will not be able to achieve the required throughput.
+Also, keep in mind that the above calculation works given that the inference call to ML Model is the most time-consuming operation.
+If the k-NN search latency in the Neural Search plugin becomes the most time-consuming, then you will not be able to achieve the required throughput.
 This will require configuring your data nodes according to best practices [5, 6].

 ## Cluster configuration for the required indexing throughput